Army seals off Mali town after reports of ethnic reprisals

 David Gressly, U.N.
 Regional Humanitarian Coordinator for the Sahel, said he had no firm evidence of ethnic reprisals.

-“We have heard of rumours of abuses which we cannot confirm and we are asking for more access to see what is happening on the ground,” Gressly said.
+“We have heard of rumors of abuses which we cannot confirm and we are asking for more access to see what is happening on the ground,” Gressly said.

 The United Nations is sending a team to Sevare to investigate the claims and has requested Malian authorities to strongly denounce such activities.